bmwangangi/smiling_school/alx-smiling-school-main/alx-smiling-school-main/README.md

 The objective is simple: Have a fully functional web page that looks the same as the designer file.

 ![smile-school](https://github.com/Mahiuha/alx-smiling-school/assets/35099243/003340c8-c93f-4623-96b7-9c017bdf1194)
-> This webpage has been designed by Nicolas Philippot, UI/UX designer.

 ## Live demo:computer:
 [Smile School](https://Mahiuha.github.io/alx-smiling-school/homepage.html)